2016 Board of Directors

 Barry Holliday: Executive Director of the Dredging Contractors of America (DCA), nonprofit organization representing the nation's dredging and marine construction contractors, Holliday previously served for over 33 years as a civilian with the U.S. Army Corps of Engineers, retiring in 2006 as the Navigation Program Manager for the entire Corps command.
 Mr. Holliday serves on the Board of the Atlantic Intracoastal Waterway Association, the National Waterways Conference, and the American Maritime Partnership.

-Tim Kana, Ph.D.: Founder and president of Coastal Science & Engineering (Columbia SC), Kana has 30 years’ experience in coastal erosion projects and has written over 250 reports and publications relating to coastal processes, sediment budgets, beach nourishment, impacts of sea-level rise and coastal zone management.
-Dr. Kana has served as project director on more than 20 beach nourishment projects in the Carolina's including several inlet relocations.
-He co-chaired ASBPA 2010 National Coastal Conference in Charleston.
+Tim Kana, Ph.D.: Founder and president of Coastal Science & Engineering (Columbia SC), Kana has 30 years’ experience in coastal erosion assessments and has written over 250 reports and publications relating to coastal processes, sediment budgets, beach nourishment, impacts of sea-level rise and tidal inlet sediment dynamics.
+Dr. Kana has served as project director on more than 25 beach nourishment projects in the Carolina's and New York including Nags Head NC (4.6 million cubic yards).
+He is author of the Primer, Coastal Erosion and Solutions.

 John Lee Jr.: Founder and Managing Director for Coastal Strategies Group LLC, retired from the Galveston County Engineers Office with over 33 years of service to the county, Lee also serves on the ASBPA Executive Committee, and Chairs the Membership Committee.
 In Texas, Lee is Vice-President of the Texas Chapter of ASBPA, and Secretary of the Galveston County Beach Erosion Task Force.
 He has been involved in the protection of coastal resources throughout his career and believes it is possible for everyone to successfully participate in that process through partnerships and collaborative efforts.